(888) 595-9101 Call Now For Pricing and Availability

 7 Warning Signs It's Time For Assisted Living

 It’s unlikely that there will be one event that signals that it’s time to move to an assisted living facility.
 More than likely, there will be a progression over time of increasing levels of help that are needed to maintain normal every day activities for a senior citizen.
+Observing these gradual changes can help families recognize when a new living arrangement might be the best course of action for their loved one.

 Denial is completely natural for seniors.
 The proposition of moving to an assisted living facility can be scary for a senior.
 Most seniors want to remain in their home.
 Moving to an assisted living facility can be met with resistance because seniors don’t want to admit they are no longer able to care for themselves and they do not want to change their plans.
+This emotional resistance is understandable, as it represents a major life transition and a perceived loss of independence.

 However, sometimes hard decisions must be made.
 The important thing is to realize when a decision is needed.
 There are signs that a senior is ready to move to an assisted living facility, even if they may think they are not ready yet.
+Recognizing these indicators early can help families navigate the conversation and transition with greater compassion and preparedness.

 Sometimes what someone does tells us more than what someone says.
 A visit with a senior can speak volumes.
 Compare what you currently see with your loved one’s past habits and attitudes.
 Look for signs that a senior is having difficulty with everyday tasks.
 These include dressing, shopping, cooking, laundry, taking medications, cleaning and driving, among others.
 We’ve identified major signs that it may be time for assisted living: